Russia's war on Ukraine latest news: Britain's Sunak visits Ukraine | Headlines

 Russia's war on Ukraine latest news: Britain's Sunak visits Ukraine

-Britain's new Prime Minister Rishi Sunak made his first visit to Kyiv, pledging to continue the firm support for Ukraine that was a focus of policy under his predecessors.
+Britain's new Prime Minister Rishi Sunak made his first visit to Kyiv, pledging to continue the firm support for Ukraine that was a focus of his predecessors, and providing a new air defence package to help shoot down Russian drones.
 FUNERAL IN POLAND

-One of the men killed by a missile that hit a southeastern Polish village this week was buried on Saturday, the first of two funerals this weekend following a blast that raised fears that the war in Ukraine could spiral into a wider conflict.
-RUSSIAN MISSILE STRIKES
+* One of the men killed by a missile that hit a southeastern Polish village this week was buried, the first of two funerals this weekend following a blast that raised fears that the war in Ukraine could spiral into a wider conflict. * The man who was buried had worked hard to shelter Ukrainian refugees in the early days of the war, including in a building meters away from where he died, locals said.

+A JOYOUS TRAIN RIDE * Jubilant Ukrainians rolled into Kherson by train for the first time in more than eight months as residents of the newly liberated southern city greeted them on the platform with flowers and national flags.

+MISSILE STRIKES * Five people were injured in a Russian strike on a humanitarian station in southern Ukraine, a senior aide to President Volodymyr Zelenskiy said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)